MBizm/KNXBridge/src/modbus/README.md

     - *"high"*        - updates once every minute
     - *"medium"*      - updates once every hour
     - *"low"*         - updates once every 24hours

+## Daemon setup
+The ModBus 2 KNX Gateway can be executed as a daemon service at system startup.
+To do so, execute the *register_daemon.sh* script file.
+The script file needs to be executed everytime the configuration changes or you update to the latest version.